tjhickey724/discrete_math/courses/cs29a_fall23.md

 # CS29a Fall23 Brandeis University
 This file contains links to course notes for sections 1 and 2 of CS29a in Fall 2023

+---

+# Lesson Notes
+We will provide notes on each lesson below.

 ## Lesson 1 Thu 8/31/2023
 Intro and overview.